Are You Ignoring Customers? Customers May Forgive, but They Don’t Forget

 Time goes by and, potentially, they could vow never to do business with that company again.
 If that company is lucky.

-Often customers see this inaction from the company as a personal slight.
+Often, customers see this lack of response from the company as a personal slight.
 Especially NOW Customers, who expect rapid-fire responses.
 All they wanted was to be heard.
 And now they will.
-They launch a campaign of negative comments on the company’s social media channels.
-They flood review sites with single stars.
-They tell everyone how bad the company is.
+They launch a campaign of negative comments on the company’s social media channels like Twitter, Facebook, or even LinkedIn.
+They flood review sites with single stars and detailed information of their harrowing experience.
+And through casual conversation with others, they can mention how bad the company is.

 This is not a random anecdote.